From ancient times to today, the Six Tastes of Ayurveda have remained relevant to our lives as a source of healing.

-Give your food the time it needs at each stage of the cooking process to fully transform your raw ingredients into a harmonious meal.
+Give your food the time it needs at each stage of cooking to transform into a harmonious meal.

-Do not be in a rush while cooking.
+Try not to rush while cooking.
 The key to experiencing cooking as a joyful meditation is giving yourself liberal time to cook.

 Another good option is to make an herbal tea and enjoy it while cooking.